CONTENTS

 and technical services; construction; public administration.

-the aging workforce, replacing retired workers is anticipated to be the primary
+workforce, replacing retired workers is anticipated to be the primary source of

-source of job openings for most industries.
-However, economic-driven growth is
+job openings for most industries.
+However, economic-driven growth is expected

-expected to be relatively high in several industries, including professional,
+to be relatively high in several industries, including professional, scientific,

-scientific, technical services; construction; real estate, and rental and
+technical services; construction; real estate, and rental and leasing; finance

-economic growth is expected to average 1.4 per cent annually over the
+growth is expected to average 1.4 per cent annually over the forecasted period,

-forecasted period, with about 40 per cent of industries expected to experience
+with about 40 per cent of industries expected to experience above-average

-above-average growth.
-Only one industry . . . is expected to
+growth.
+Only one industry . . . is expected to experience a slight

-experience a slight reduction in average employment growth over the forecasted
+reduction in average employment growth over the forecasted period, largely due

-period, largely due to the persistent downward trend by employment in the
+to the persistent downward trend by employment in the sector over several

 That’s